rancher/os/docs/installation.md

 #cloud-config
 rancheros:
   install:
-    # An http://, https://, or tftp:// URL to load and overlay on top of
+    # An http://, https://, or tftp:// URL to load as the base configuration
-    # this configuration.
+    # for this configuration.
 This configuration can include any install
     # directives or OEM configuration.
 The resulting merged configuration
     # will be read by the installer and all content of the merged config will
     # be stored in /oem/99_custom.yaml in the created image.